-- 1. Due to recent rains in many of the grape vineyard, humidity is increased in the grapevine canopy and in the atmosphere.
-Due to this the shoot vigour is increasing. - 2.
-The new growth coinciding with continuous rains also affecting the vines with fungal diseases like downy mildew, anthracnose, and bacterial blight. - 3.
-Shoot pinching and removal of side shoot should be done on priority to create open canopy thereby reducing the chances of humidity build-up.
+1. Due to recent rains in many of the grape vineyard, humidity is increased in the grapevine canopy and in the atmosphere.
+Due to this the shoot vigour is increasing.

-- 4. The open canopy will help to reduce the disease spread and allow effective coverage of fungicides. - 5.
+- 2. The new growth coinciding with continuous rains also affecting the vines with fungal diseases like downy mildew, anthracnose, and bacterial blight. - 3.
+The vineyard after 90 days is in the stage of cane maturity.
+If the new growth continues, the cane maturity will be delayed. - 4.
+Shoot pinching and removal of side shoot should be done on priority to create open canopy thereby reducing the chances of humidity build-up. - 5.
+The open canopy will help to reduce the disease spread and allow effective coverage of fungicides. - 6.
 Training of shoots on foliage wire will help for sufficient aeration in the canopy thereby reducing the chances of diseases.
-This will also help for uniform spray coverage of insecticides/ fungicides used for the control of pest and diseases. - 6.
-Application of potash (0.0.50 @ 1.0 to 1.25 kg per acre or 0.52.34 @ 1.00 kg/acre or 0.9.46 @ 1.0 kg/acre through drip) and spray @ 3.5 to 5.0 g/L water will help to advance cane maturity. - 7.
+This will also help for uniform spray coverage of insecticides/ fungicides used for the control of pest and diseases. - Application of potash (0.0.50 @ 1.0 to 1.25 kg per acre or 0.52.34 @ 1.00 kg/acre or 0.9.46 @ 1.0 kg/acre through drip) and spray @ 3.5 to 5.0 g/L water will help to advance cane maturity. - 8.
 Yellowing of leaf is observed in many of the grape vineyard.
 This situation is seen after the excess rains.
 This is basically due to leaching of fertilizers from the soil that has also created the deficiency of ferrous, magnesium and potash.
-Hence, application of sulphur will help to overcome the problem. - Before forward pruning, the leaf fall should be done well in advance.
-For leaf removal spray of ethephon @ 2.5 to 3.0 ml/L water + 0:52:34 @ 5 g/L water is suggested. - Before attending the above spray, the vineyard should be sprayed with biological agents like Trichoderma, Pseudomonas, Bacillus, etc. - 10.
+Hence, application of sulphur will help to overcome the problem. - 9.
+Before forward pruning, the leaf fall should be done well in advance.
+For leaf removal spray of ethephon @ 2.5 to 3.0 ml/L water + 0:52:34 @ 5 g/L water is suggested. - 10.
+Before attending the above spray, the vineyard should be sprayed with biological agents like Trichoderma, Pseudomonas, Bacillus, etc. - 11.
 Before ethephon spray, the grapevine should be in stress.
-Hence, irrigation to be stopped at least 5-6 days before the ethephon spray. - 11.
+Hence, irrigation to be stopped at least 5-6 days before the ethephon spray. - 12.
 Bud testing 1-2 days before the forward pruning is suggested.
-This will help to know actual bud position for pruning. - 12.
+This will help to know actual bud position for pruning. - 13.
 Selection of 5-6 canes in different cane sizes should be done.
 The canes should be kept in wet gunny cloth to maintain freshness.
-This will support for identification of fruitful buds on a cane. - B) New vineyard: - Due to recent rains in vineyard, there will be vigorous growth of new shoots.
-Under the situation of delayed cordon development, spraying of cytokinin based PGR (6BA @ 10 ppm) will help to increase cytokinin and reduce gibberellin level in the vine. - Control of shoot vigour is most important to achieve fruit bud differentiation.
-Hence, potash to be sprayed at minimum concentration of 2.0 to 2.5 g/L water. - Considering the bud differentiation, 2 to 3 sprays of 0.52.34 @ 2.0 to 2.5 g/L water can be given.

-- 4) Extension of cordon will help to develop fruitful canes.
+This will support for identification of fruitful buds on a cane.

+B) New vineyard:

+- 1) Due to recent rains in vineyard, there will be vigorous growth of new shoots.
+Under the situation of delayed cordon development, spraying of cytokinin based PGR (6BA @ 10 ppm) will help to increase cytokinin and reduce gibberellin level in the vine. - 2) Control of shoot vigour is most important to achieve fruit bud differentiation.
+Hence, potash to be sprayed at minimum concentration of 2.0 to 2.5 g/L water. - 3) Considering the bud differentiation, 2 to 3 sprays of 0.52.34 @ 2.0 to 2.5 g/L water can be given. - 4) Extension of cordon will help to develop fruitful canes.
 At this stage, application of soluble fertilizer like 12:61:0 @ 1.25 to 1.5 kg/acre should be applied.
 In addition, DAP @ 25kg/acre as a basal dose should also be applied. - 5) Since the shoot growth is coinciding with rainfall and high humidity, application of cytokinin based PGR will help to accelerate fruit bud differentiation.
 Once the new shoots are of 5-6 leaf stage, pinching should be done at 4-5 leaf.
 This should be followed by spraying of 0:52:34 @ 2.0 to 2.5 g/L water.